Oticon Ria Review

 Note: We are no longer selling Oticon.
 We do sell many hearing aids that are comparable to the Oticon Ria, starting at just $1000 with local professional service included.

 For this hearing aid review, I wanted to switch up the style a little bit to make it a little easier to read and pick out just the information you may be looking for.
 This last week I had the opportunity to conduct an email-based Q & A with one of our frequent readers who just purchased a set of Oticon Ria hearing aids and was willing to answer a few of my questions that I thought the readers here may be interested in seeing.
-Before we begin, you may be interested in seeing the price of the Oticon Ria.
 Without further adieu, the transcript of that discussion:

 Jeff (moderator): Thanks for giving me the opportunity to ask you a few questions today Tina, I think many of our readers will really benefit from your experiences.
 Since hearing aid reviews can be a bit subjective because they are so personal, give us a brief background- age, occupation, hearing health history, etc.